cgarren/spotifydata/README.md

 generate Beat/Bar/Tatum graph for each searched song

+male it so that logout presents the option to sign in with a new account (probably need localstorage or cookie)

 ### Song Info Page
 * ADD A WAY TO SEARCH BY TRACK DATA!!!
 (If possible)
 * Make numbers in chart easier to read and understand